Sunak vows to ‘continue to confront difficult challenges’ as Parliament returns

 But critics on the right of his party have threatened to amend or even vote down the legislation if it is not tightened before it is next put before MPs.

+Danny Kruger, a founder of the right-wing New Conservatives faction, told The Guardian the Tories face “obliteration” at the next election if they do not address mass migration and “economic short-termism”.

+He said if ousted from Government, the party would “have left the country sadder, less united and less conservative than when we found it”.

-Ahead of Parliament’s return on Monday, Mr Sunak is expected to visit businesses and speak with voters in the North West of England.
+Ahead of Parliament’s return on Monday, Mr Sunak is expected to visit businesses and speak with voters in Lancashire as part of his so-called PM Connect series.

+The Commons will later debate the Offshore Petroleum Licensing Bill, which has already led to the resignation of one senior Tory.

+If passed by Parliament, the legislation will mandate that licences for oil and gas projects in the North Sea are awarded annually.

 Meanwhile, Sir Keir is scheduled to visit a flood-hit community in the Midlands that has been impacted by Storm Henk.